SimplePlanes: Gameplay

 While building an aircraft, the player must balance lift, thrust, payload, fuel, etc. They also must be sure the aircraft is stable and balanced, and that exhausting fuel will not change its center of mass so that the aircraft becomes unstable.
-By modifying the design, the player can adjust the performance of the aircraft however they need.
+By modifying the design, the player can adjust the performance of the aircraft.

-When the creation or build is finished, the player can fly/drive/sail it around the map which contains five different islands with unique features, (4 on IOS or Android) and/or upload it to the SimplePlanes website.
-The five islands each provide a different experience to the player, with interactive targets.
-Each island has a unique name, such as Maywar, Krakabloa, Snowstone or Wright.
+When the creation or build is finished, the player can fly/drive/sail it around the game's map which contains five different islands with unique features, (4 on iOS or Android) and/or upload it to the SimplePlanes website.
+The five islands each have unique environments/biomes.
 The islands include airports and other ground objects.
-Ships appear on the map and the player can land on them or attack them.
-The game also gives players the ability to build cars, boats, trains and mechanical objects.
-SimplePlanes contains challenges which the player can do.
-The challenges involve short tutorial-type activities (such as the "take-off tutorial" and the "landing tutorial") but can get more advanced with missions, such as "SAM Evasion" (a 4-stage level which gets increasingly difficult) and "Trench Run" (a race through a canyon-like area on the game map).> There are also weapons (bombs, wing guns and miniguns, missiles, rockets and torpedoes) in the game for the player to use on their creations.
-Any part can be shot off, and because all vehicles are modular, they will appropriately react to damage (e.g. a plane can lose its engine in combat and the player may try to pilot the aircraft to safety without power).
-Some parts can start burning or explode if hit by weapons or as a result of a collision.
+Boats appear on the map and players can land or attack them.
+SimplePlanes contains challenge modes, involving short tutorial-type activities (such as the "take-off tutorial" and the "landing tutorial") but can become more advanced with specific missions, such as "SAM Evasion" and "Trench Run".
+Different munitions are featured that are able to be attached to aircraft via pylons.
+Any part can be destroyed.
+Different parts may react differently, such as engines catching fire.

-Mods can include custom parts for vehicles, new UI and tools, and also custom maps and challenges, including real or fictional terrain.
-Multiple tool mods have been added into the base game, and in some occasions their creators were hired to work for Jundroo.
-On PC, Mac and Linux (and formerly Android) SimplePlanes mods can be downloaded from SimplePlanes.com, and can be activated from the main menu.
+The game supports Modding, which can include custom parts, vehicles, UI, custom maps, and challenges, including real or fictional terrain.
+Multiple tool mods have been integrated into the base game.
+On PC, Mac and Linux (and formerly Android) SimplePlanes mods can be downloaded from SimplePlanes.com.
 Some mods are also hosted on the Steam Workshop.
-Mods are created with a special Unity plugin that is shipped with the game.
+Mods can be created with a special Unity plugin that is shipped with the game.

-Location
+Locations

-Location is a spawn point where player can spawn their aircraft.
-There are 3 types of Location:
+Locations are spawn points where the player can spawn their aircraft.
+There are 3 types of Locations: